-- 6.3.
-If you do not want to speak up to someone within NBT, you can speak up externally to:

-- Care Quality Commission (CQC) for quality and safety concerns about the services it regulates.
-You can find out more about how the CQC handles concerns at on their website.

 - NHS England for concerns about:

 - How NHS trusts and foundation trusts are being run

 - NHS procurement and patient choice

 - The national tariff.

 - GP surgeries

 - Dental practices

 - Optometrists

 - Pharmacies

 NHS England may decide to investigate your concern themselves, ask your employer or another appropriate organisation to investigate (usually with their oversight) and/or use the information you provide to inform their oversight of the relevant organisation.
 The precise action they take will depend on the nature of your concern and how it relates to their various roles.